apache/yunikorn-site/docs/user_guide/sorting_policies.md

 ### FifoSortPolicy
 Short description: first in first out, based on application create time

-Config value: fifo (default)
+Config value: `fifo` (default)

-Behaviour:
-Before sorting the applications are filtered and must have pending resource requests.
+Before sorting, the applications are filtered and must have pending resource requests.

 After filtering the applications left are sorted based on the application create time stamp only, no other filtering is applied.
 Since applications can only be added while the system is locked there can never be two applications with the exact same time stamp.